 Other useful resources:*

-- Check out some videos we made of our YBTC Activity Guides
+- Check out some videos of our You Be The Chemist Activity Guides:

 - Educational Innovations is a website that sells science supplies that might not be available locally.